nielsberglund/nielsblogsource/content/post/2023-03-19-develop-a-real-time-leaderboard-using-kafka-and-azure-data-explorer---i.md

 ---

 This is the second post in a series about using Kafka and **Azure Data Explorer** (ADX) to develop a real-time leaderboard for online gaming.
 Hmm, the second post you say - why is it that the post title says " - I"?
 Good question; that is because the [initial post][1] was more of an intro, where I introduced a framework for generating and publishing events to Kafka.
+Posts in the series are:

+* [**Develop a Real-Time Leaderboard Using Kafka and Azure Data Explorer - Prelude**][1]
+* **Develop a Real-Time Leaderboard Using Kafka and Azure Data Explorer - I** (this post)
+* [**Develop a Real-Time Leaderboard Using Kafka and Azure Data Explorer - II**][10]

 Anyway, in this post, you will learn more about ADX and why it is an excellent choice for near real-time applications, how to "hook up" Kafka to ADX and how to ingest data into an ADX database.